Vidvox/isf-docs/pages/primer/primer_chapter_8.md

 }
 ```

-The first pass of this shader is used to simply take the image data from the `fftImage` being provided and write it into the first column of the persistant `fftValues` buffer.
+The first pass of this shader is used to simply take the image data from the `fftImage` being provided and write it into the first column of the persistent `fftValues` buffer.
 Pixels that already exist in the buffer are shifted further back in time.

 On the second render pass the raw spectrogram values from `fftValues` are read and styled using the provided uniform variables.
 For the most part this section branches based on whether the `lumaMode` style is active.
 In one code branch the colors vary over the frequency, in the other code branch the colors vary depending on the amplitude.